julesjazz/grapefruitlab/content/print/pity-fear.md

 And ok.
 I warned you about sexual violence, but when Ovid gets here in his telling, he just… moves on.
 And I don’t know… That’s too… Easy?
 But also… I get it?
 Not all violence stops you.
 In the moment, at least?
 There’s no explosions, no blood.
 Rape isn’t always a fucking car crash.
 Sometimes it’s not even…

-It’s foggy, and I… his hands… gentle, like a lover, but… All I can do is… step out?
-I wasn’t… I’ve learned how to leave this body.
+It’s foggy, and I… his hands… gentle, like a lover, but… I don't know him.
+All I can do is… step out?
+Leave this body.
 Become stone.
 But then, eventually, you… I… stand up, and wash off, maybe.
 Go back to work?
 Back to class?
 Because… what?
 There’s no time to… Or your heart just isn’t… You still need new weapons, and new armor!

 Even the rape of a goddess is only one moment in a life full of moments.
 Divine moments of wisdom and war!
 The violence of it is just too… human?